ryanallen/words-of-my-perfect-teacher/README.md

 ---

-# <div align="center">CHAPTER THREE<br><i>The defects of <a href="#samsara">samsara</a></i></div>
+# <div align="center">CHAPTER THREE<br><i>The defects of <a href="#saṃsāra">saṃsāra</a></i></div>

 > *Understanding that samsaric activities are empty of meaning,*
 *With great compassion you strive only for the benefit of others.*
-*Without attachment to [saṃsāra](#samsara) or [nirvāṇa](#nirvana), you act according to the [Great Vehicle](#great-vehicle).*
+*Without attachment to [saṃsāra](#saṃsāra) or [nirvāṇa](#nirvāṇa), you act according to the [Great Vehicle](#great-vehicle).*
 *Peerless Teacher, at your feet I bow.*

 Listen to this chapter with the same attitude as you did the previous ones.
-It comprises a general reflection on the sufferings of [saṃsāra](#samsara) and reflections on the particular sufferings of each of the [six realms of being](#six-realms-of-existence).
+It comprises a general reflection on the sufferings of [saṃsāra](#saṃsāra) and reflections on the particular sufferings of each of the [six realms of being](#six-realms-of-existence).

-## I. THE SUFFERINGS OF [SAMSARA](#samsara) IN GENERAL
+## I. THE SUFFERINGS OF [SAṂSĀRA](#saṃsāra) IN GENERAL

 As I have pointed out already, we may now have a life endowed with the [freedoms and advantages which are so difficult to find](#the-difficulty-of-finding-the-freedoms-and-advantages), but it will not last for long.
 We will soon fall under the power of impermanence and death.
 If after that we just disappeared like a fire burning out or water evaporating, everything would be over.
 But after death we do not vanish into nothing.
-We are forced to take a new birth&mdash;which [means](#means) that we will still be in [saṃsāra](#samsara), and nowhere else.
+We are forced to take a new birth&mdash;which [means](#means) that we will still be in [saṃsāra](#saṃsāra), and nowhere else.

-The term [saṃsāra](#samsara), the [wheel](#wheel) or round of existence, is used here to mean going round and round from one place to another in a circle, like a potter's [wheel](#wheel), or the [wheel](#wheel) of a water mill.
+The term [saṃsāra](#saṃsāra), the [wheel](#wheel) or round of existence, is used here to mean going round and round from one place to another in a circle, like a potter's [wheel](#wheel), or the [wheel](#wheel) of a water mill.
 When a fly is trapped in a closed jar, no matter where it flies it cannot get out.
-Likewise, whether we are born in the higher or [lower realms](#lower-realms), we are never outside [saṃsāra](#samsara).
+Likewise, whether we are born in the higher or [lower realms](#lower-realms), we are never outside [saṃsāra](#saṃsāra).
 The upper part of the jar is like the higher realms of [gods](#gods) and men, and the lower part like the three unfortunate realms.
-It is said that [saṃsāra](#samsara) is a circle because we turn round and round, taking rebirth in one after another of the [six realms](#six-realms-of-existence) as a result of our own actions which, whether positive or negative, are tainted by [clinging](#clinging).
+It is said that [saṃsāra](#saṃsāra) is a circle because we turn round and round, taking rebirth in one after another of the [six realms](#six-realms-of-existence) as a result of our own actions which, whether positive or negative, are tainted by [clinging](#clinging).

 We have been wandering since beginningless time in these samsaric worlds in which every being, without exception, has had relations of affection, enmity and indifference with every other being.
 Everyone has been everyone else's father and mother.
-In the [sūtras](#sutra) it is said that if you wished to count back the generations of mothers in your family, saying, "She was my mother's mother; her mother was so and so..." and so on, using little pellets of earth as big as a juniper berry to count them, the whole earth would be used up before you had counted them all.
-As [Lord Nāgārjuna](#nagarjuna) says:
+In the [sūtras](#sūtra) it is said that if you wished to count back the generations of mothers in your family, saying, "She was my mother's mother; her mother was so and so..." and so on, using little pellets of earth as big as a juniper berry to count them, the whole earth would be used up before you had counted them all.
+As [Lord Nāgārjuna](#nāgārjuna) says:

 > We would run out of earth trying to count our mothers
 With balls of clay the size of juniper berries.

-There is not a single form of life that we have not taken throughout beginningless [saṃsāra](#samsara) until now.
+There is not a single form of life that we have not taken throughout beginningless [saṃsāra](#saṃsāra) until now.
 Our desires have led us innumerable times to have our head and limbs cut off.
 Were we to try to pile up in one place all the limbs we have lost when we were ants and other small insects, the pile would be higher than [Mount Meru](#meru-mount).
 The tears we have wept from cold, hunger and thirst when we were without food and clothing, had they not all dried up, would make an ocean larger than all the great oceans surrounding the world.
 Even the amount of molten copper we have swallowed in the [hells](#hell) would be vaster than the four great oceans.
-Yet all beings bound to the realms of [saṃsāra](#samsara) by their desire and attachments, with never an instant's remorse, will have to undergo still more sufferings in this endless circle.
+Yet all beings bound to the realms of [saṃsāra](#saṃsāra) by their desire and attachments, with never an instant's remorse, will have to undergo still more sufferings in this endless circle.

-Even were we able, through the fortunate result of some virtuous action, to obtain the long life, perfect body, wealth and glory of [Indra](#indra) or [Brahmā](#brahma), in the end we would still not be able to postpone death; and after death we would again have to experience the sufferings of the [lower realms](#lower-realms).
+Even were we able, through the fortunate result of some virtuous action, to obtain the long life, perfect body, wealth and glory of [Indra](#indra) or [Brahmā](#brahmā), in the end we would still not be able to postpone death; and after death we would again have to experience the sufferings of the [lower realms](#lower-realms).
 In this present life, what little advantages of power, wealth, good health and other things we enjoy might fool us for a few years, months, or days.
 But once the effect of whatever good actions caused these happy states is exhausted, whether we want to or not, we will have to undergo poverty and misery or the unbearable sufferings of the [lower realms](#lower-realms).

 What meaning is there in that kind of happiness?
 It is like a dream that just stops in the middle when you wake up.
 Those who, as the result of some slight [positive action](#positive-action), seem to be happy and comfortable at the moment, will not be able to hold on to that state for an instant longer once the effect of that action runs out.
 The kings of the [gods](#gods), seated high on their thrones of precious jewels spread with divine silks, enjoy all the pleasures of the five senses.
 But, once their lifespan is exhausted, in the twinkling of an eye they are plunged into suffering and fall headlong down to the scorching metal ground of [hell](#hell).
 Even the [gods](#gods) of the sun and moon,<sup>[48](#48)</sup> who light up the four continents, are in darkness so deep that they cannot see whether their own limbs are stretched out or bent in.

 <details id="48"><summary>Note <sup>48</sup></summary>These celestial bodies are traditionally considered the dwellings of certain celestial beings, invisible to ordinary humans.</details><br>

-So do not put your trust in the apparent joys of [saṃsāra](#samsara).
+So do not put your trust in the apparent joys of [saṃsāra](#saṃsāra).
 Resolve that, in this very life, you will free yourself from the great ocean of its sufferings and attain the true and constant happiness of perfect Buddhahood.
 Make this [thought](#thought) your practice, using the proper methods for the [beginning](#beginning), the main part and the conclusion.

 ## II.
 THE PARTICULAR SUFFERINGS EXPERIENCED BY THE BEINGS OF THE SIX REALMS